Great Indian Peninsula Railway: The first train journey

+The journey was completed in 57 minutes, though the trial run conducted the previous year on 18 November 1852 took only 45 mins.
+Tens of thousands of 'natives' crowded around to witness the grand event; people climbed walls, branches of trees, and the masts of Arab Bungalows, windows, tops of temples and houses.
+In fact, when the train approached Thane, people crowded on the sides thickly for more than a mile, and had to be kept in control by the Ghat police.

+After arriving at Thane, the attendees were provided with an immense tent, for a "cool retreat", and a "splendid tiffin".
+There were then held speeches by the 'gentlemen', with the Chief Engineer James John Berkley too providing his own.
+In that speech, he celebrated the event, and praised all those who made the project possible, with a special mention to the native workers, whom he praised to have exceeded expectations, and appreciating the docility, endurance and discipline of the native troops.
+The ceremony then ended around 6 p.m. that day.
+The train left for Bombay at half past six, and reached Bori Bunder with a journey time of 55 minutes.
+Even on the return trip, the sides of the railway from the Byculla Flats was lined with spectators, cheering loudly as the train passed.

 Railways around Bombay

-On 16 April 1853 at 3:35 pm, the first passenger train of the Great Indian Peninsula Railway left Boree Bunder station in Bombay (present day Mumbai) for Thana (present day Thane).
-The train took fifty-seven minutes to reach Tanna.
-It covered a distance of 21 miles (33.8 km).
-Three locomotives named Sultan, Sindh and Sahib of the GIP-1 class pulled the 14 carriages carrying 400 passengers on board.

 The smaller railway viaduct (top) and the longer railway viaduct (bottom) near Tanna (present day Thane) in 1855.

+Starting from 18th April 1853, regular services commenced on the line.
+The timetable published in The Bombay Times of 8th April 1853 (see above section for image) suggests that the line began with two services each way per day.
+While the mainline went upto Tannah, there was a branch line to Mahim, that diverged from the mainline after Byculla.

 The portion of the line from Tanna to Callian (present day Kalyan) was opened on 1 May 1854.
 The construction of this portion was difficult as it involved two-line viaducts over the estuary (see picture on right) and two tunnels.

 On 12 May 1856 the line was extended to Campoolie (present day Khopoli) via Padusdhurree (present day Palasdhari) and on 14 June 1858 Khandala-Poona (present day Pune) section was opened to traffic.
 The Padusdhurree-Khandala section involved the difficult crossing of the Bhore Ghat (present day Bhor Ghat) and it took another five years for completion.
 During this period, the 21 km gap was covered by palanquin, pony or cart through the village of Campoolie.

 The Kassarah (present day Kasara) line was opened on 1 January 1861 and the steep Thull ghat (present day Thal Ghat) section up to Egutpoora (present day Igatpuri) was opened on 1 January 1865 and thus completed the crossing of the Sahyadri.